The Clear

 But in her private thoughts, Susie felt insecure because

-back in Houston there were several women who were clearly better dancers than
+back in Houston there were several women at my studio who were clearly better dancers than

 she.
-Susie resented always being in back of the line.
+Susie had always resented being in the back of the line when

 the

-Dance Diva.
+Dance Diva, the Supreme Queen.
 It was good for her ego.

-In addition to our six couples, the other patrons had been
+In addition to our seven couples, the other patrons had been

 admiring her dancing all night long.
 Wherever she went,